royfuwei/start-ts-proj/README.md

 # start-ts-by

-Create TypeScript projects from flexible templates using git and local folders.
+Create ts/js projects from flexible templates using git and local folders.

 ---